Ristosano home Foods and Services for Dysphagia.

 https://ristosanohome.com/prodotto/pure-verdure-mix/

-To end the meal with something sweet and safe.
+To end the meal on a sweet note.

 Protein Dessert Mix